 If you follow these maintenance steps and find that your system is not up to par, it may be time for a new cooling system for your home.
 If your home’s air conditioning system is ten years or older, you may be surprised at the increased cost of repair, in part due to the short supply of a necessary coolant known as R-22.
 Additionally, newer air conditioning systems have improved upon their energy efficiency.
 While an older cooling unit that is struggling to function properly may be driving your utility bills sky-high in the scorching summers we have in Hampton Roads, a newer energy-efficient model can save 20 – 40% on cooling energy costs versus a unit that is 10 years old, according to Energy.gov.

-Whether you are in need of a new air conditioning system, or would like help managing your existing system, Smith & Keene is here to help.
+Whether you are in need of a new air conditioning system or would like help managing your existing system, Smith & Keene is here to help.
 Smith & Keene’s expert technicians will come to your home and provide you with recommendations for the right system for your home’s heating and cooling needs and improve your energy costs.
 Looking for peace and mind to maintain your home’s air conditioning unit?
 Consider Smith & Keene’s Signature Service Plan.
 For as little as $12 a month, Smith and Keene’s technicians will develop a customized maintenance plan to regularly inspect your home’s heating and cooling units.
 In addition to the service, the Signature Service Plan includes several membership perks such as extended service hours and repair discounts.
 Serving all of Hampton Roads for over 75 years, Smith & Keene can meet all of your home’s heating and cooling needs.